 “This is an organization that asks students to pay to be a part of it,” said Ms. Long.
 “That right there is a tip-off that we’re not talking about something that’s on the up-and-up.”
 Admissions officials also caution that including NSHSS membership on an application may distract from more impressive accomplishments and achievements that should be taking center stage.

 If you’re wondering how your extracurricular profile stacks up, we recommend using our free chancing engine.
 Admissions officers evaluate your activities using the 4 tiers of extracurriculars, with the most impressive activities being in Tier 1, and the most common being in Tier 4.
 Our chancing engine will help you understand the tier of your activities, plus give you tips on improving your overall admissions profile.

 Although NSHSS charges a membership fee of $75, the organization aims to provide students increased access to scholarships as part of their membership.
 NSHSS members can apply for scholarships related to a variety of academic fields, including literature, medicine, STEM, and visual arts.
 In total, the group and its partners make over $2,000,000 in scholarship funding available to its members on an annual basis.

 With college tuition costs on the rise, applying to scholarships is an essential aspect of the admissions process.
 However, students can find plenty of free scholarship opportunities, provided that they know where to look.
 For example, a number of colleges offer full-ride scholarships, meaning that they pay accepted students’ tuition and fees in their entirety.
-Students and parents can find additional college scholarship resources on the CollegeVine website.
+Students and parents can find additional free college scholarship resources on the CollegeVine website.